coinfloor/API/WEBSOCKET-README.md

 `base` and `counter` are the asset codes of the base and counter assets of the order book whose ticker changed.

-`last` is the price at which the last trade in the specified order book executed, scaled by a factor of 10000, or **null** if no such trade has yet executed.
+`last` is the [scaled][] price at which the last trade in the specified order book executed, or **null** if no such trade has yet executed.
 It is present only if it has changed since the previous notice in which it was present.

-`bid` and `ask` are the highest bid price and lowest ask price in the specified order book, respectively, scaled by a factor of 10000, or **null** if there is no such order.
+`bid` and `ask` are the highest [scaled][] bid price and lowest [scaled][] ask price in the specified order book, respectively, or **null** if there is no such order.
 Each is present only if it has changed since the previous notice in which it was present.

-`low` and `high` are the lowest and highest prices at which any trade executed in the specified order book in the trailing 24-hour period, scaled by a factor of 10000, or **null** if no such trade executed in that period.
+`low` and `high` are the lowest and highest [scaled][] prices at which any trade executed in the specified order book in the trailing 24-hour period, or **null** if no such trade executed in that period.
 Each is present only if it has changed since the previous notice in which it was present.

-`volume` is the quantity of the base asset that has been traded in the specified order book in the trailing 24-hour period.
+`volume` is the [scaled][] quantity of the base asset that has been traded in the specified order book in the trailing 24-hour period.
 It is present only if it has changed since the previous notice in which it was present.